Trust-Anchor-Group/IdApp/README.md

 * For **Security analysis**.
 If you perform any security analysis on the code, to see what security aspects the code might have, all we request of you, is that you maintain the information in a confidential manner, inform us of any findings privately, with sufficient anticipation, before publishing your findings, in accordance with *ethical hacking* guidelines.
 By informing us at least forty-five (45) days before publication of the findings, you provide us with sufficient time to address any vulnerabilities you have found.
 Such contributions are much appreciated and will be acknowledged.
+(Note that informing us about vulnerabilities in public fora, such as issues here on GitHub, counts as publishing, and not private.)

 * For **Commercial use**.
 Use of the white-label TAG Xamarin App for commercial use is permitted.
 Replication and re-publication of source code is permitted with attribution to the original source code repository (this repository).